 It is also reported that women are threatened on the basis of their biology according to the following statistics: 74% of women cite poverty as the primary motivator for entering into prostitution, up to 70% of women in prostitution spent time in care, 45% report sexual abuse and 85% physical abuse within their families; up to 95% of women in prostitution are problematic drug users, including around 78% heroin users and rising numbers of crack cocaine addicts; more than half of UK women in prostitution have been raped and/or seriously sexually assaulted, at least three quarters have been physically assaulted, 68% of women in prostitution meet the criteria for Post Traumatic Stress Disorder in the same range as torture victims and combat veterans undergoing treatment.
 The mortality rate for women in prostitution in London suffer is 12 times the national average, and a global study of prostitution found that 9 out of 10 women in prostitution would like to exit if they could.
 This is substantiated by object.org.
 (9)

 The Feminist proposition is that women, in this society, constitute a sex class, not unlike that of the classing of individuals as being white, black, or otherwise.
 This is why Feminist women object to the notion of transgender individuals who “identify” as females, being females; and there are transgender people who understand why Feminist women feel that way, who have reached out over the internet to express their understanding of this, and who have acted on the whole in a very courteous, mature manner.
-(10) I should admit that, on the whole, I consider much of the queer-activism prevalent on the internet today, such as privilege theory, to merely be a result of the larger post-structuralism rampant in today’s late-capitalist social-formations.
-On that note, I should also admit that I’m not greatly interested in dealing with the topic, other than my support for individuals who identify as transgender to the right to self-defense, and security in their lives.
-I’m much more concerned with why the psychological and medical establishment would seek to normalize much of the arguments of queer-activism to the greater society.
-I think this is because it is less threatening to the larger, oppressive establishment to struggle with individual identity, rather than to identify with collective struggle.
+(10) I should admit that, on the whole, I consider much of the queer-activism prevalent on the internet today, such as privilege theory, to merely be a consequence of today’s late-capitalist social-formations.
+On that note, I should also admit that I’m not greatly interested in dealing with the topic, other than my support for individuals who identify as transgender to the right to self-defense and security in their lives.
+I’m much more concerned with why the psychiatric and medical establishment would seek to normalize a great deal of the arguments espoused by queer-activism into the greater society.
+I think this is because it is less threatening to the larger, oppressive establishment to struggle with individual identity rather than to identify with collective struggle.